 If you have braces questions, we have answers.
-For a more in-depth discussion of braces and your smile needs, schedule a free consultation with our Simpsonville and Greer, SC orthodontist, Dr. Buddy, online or by calling us at (864) 801-3500 (Greer office) or (864) 967-0053 (Simpsonville office).
+For a more in-depth discussion of braces and your smile needs, schedule a free consultation with one of our orthodontists online or by calling us at (864) 801-3500.

 A: The process is painless and takes less than an hour.
 We’ll polish your teeth and paint on a solution that gently roughens the surface.
 Then, we’ll apply a conditioner to each tooth before sticking on the brackets, which have a special glue on them, so they stay put throughout treatment.
 When they’re in place, we’ll slide your archwires through the brackets.
 Then, we’ll wrap up by telling you how to care for your braces and what to expect.

 - Brush your teeth in the morning, before bed and after every meal and floss at least once a day.